 What we don’t: A step down in warmth, size, and overall quality from many designs here.

-What do you sacrifice by saving with the Kelty Bestie Blanket?
+What do you sacrifice with the budget Kelty Bestie Blanket?
 In addition to being thinner and less warm than lofty designs like the Rumpl Original above, the Kelty is on the narrower end at just 42 inches wide (compared to 52 in. for the Rumpl).
 In practice, we found it roomy enough for covering most of our upper body and legs while sitting around the campfire, but for sleeping, any slight movement can result in exposed skin.
 In addition, you miss out on extras like a clip for securing the blanket cape-style.
 But you’d be hard-pressed to find better performance for less, making the Kelty an easy choice for budget-conscious shoppers looking for a versatile outdoor blanket.

 See the Kelty Bestie Blanket